Welcome to ClearView Baptist Church

 7. Establishing a mission church.

-Since, by God’s grace, we have accepted Christ as Savior and Lord, we, as members of ClearView Baptist Church, make this covenant together:
+1. CHURCH COVENANT Since by God’s grace we have accepted Christ as Savior and Lord, we, as members of ClearView Baptist Church, make this covenant together:

-8. To contribute cheerfully and regularly to the support of the ministry, the expenses of the church, the relief of the poor and the spread of the Gospel through all nations;
+9. To contribute cheerfully and regularly to the support of the ministry, the expenses of the Church, the relief of the poor and the spread of the Gospel through all nations;

 CLEARVIEW BAPTIST CHURCH BYLAWS